New infrastructure at home

 Wireless

 My first wireless was a Zyxel 2000.
 Spec’s was what I needed and the design of the actual access point was good.
-Random disconnects and the need for power cycling the acces point made me look for something new.
+Random disconnects and the need for power cycling the access point made me look for something new.
 Then I bought a Linksys WRT54GL on Fon’s website and tried that one out.
 FON is a really cool wireless community.
 Go read about them… you might like it.

 I wasn’t able to open port ranges in the firewall on the Linksys using the FON firmware.
 So I tried a firmware from the OpenWRT project which FON actually builds upon for their Linksys WRT54GL devices.
 Linux on small devices rocks.

 For some reason I had a high latency when playing World of Warcraft on the wireless… I never got the time to look into this before I stumbled upon another project using the OpenWRT project as base: Coova.
 Coova is a really cool project even though I had some issuses with it.
-Before I found the solution to the problem, which I later learned was caused by mysellf my colleague Tomas Krag had already introduced me to “La Fonera”, the latest access point from Fon.
+Before I found the solution to the problem, which I later learned was caused by myself, my colleague Tomas Krag had already introduced me to “La Fonera”, the latest access point from Fon.
 It is small, looks really slick and the wireless connections is very stable… so I’m gonna stick with this one for now.

 The server